noobanidus/gradlehax/README.md

 Additionally, you will most likely need to delete your current `gradle` folder.
 Once you have committed the removal of the folder, you can then instantiate the submodule.

 Through the command-line, this is done thus: `git submodule add https://github.com/noobanidus/gradlewhax gradle`.
-You will want to use `git submodule init` to initialise the submodule in a new project, and `git submodule update` if the submodule has been changed remotely.
-To update the submodule to the latest HEAD of this repository, run `git submodule update --remote`.
+You will want to use `git submodule init` to initialise the submodule in a new checkout of an existing project, and `git submodule update` if the submodule has been changed remotely, after pulling.
+To update the submodule to the latest HEAD of this repository, run `git submodule update --remote` and then commit the changes.

 Finally, you will need and replace your `gradlew` and `gradlew.bat` files with the versions from this repository.